stundenblume/platypus_doc/docs/source/jetson/setup-os.rst

    :align: center
    :width: 300pt

 After formating the SSD disk, we have to mount it at startup.
-In order to do it, we create a bash script to mount the disk and move it to ``/etc/init.d`` folder.
-Our mounting script is based on ``udisksctl`` program and to create it we have the follow steps.
-With the disk manually mounted, we first run the ``mount`` command to discover where the SSD is mounted, obtaining:
+In order to do it, we have to add a call in ``/etc/fstab`` with the mounting point.
+In order to add this line, we have to discover the uuid of the device.
+With the disk manually mounted, we run the ``mount`` command to discover where the SSD is mounted, obtaining:

 .. code-block:: bash